webix-hub/docs/data/api/selectionmodel_getselectedid.md

 	returns the id(s) of the selected item(s)

 @params:
-- as_array		bool		specifies whether the result should be always returned as an array.<br> The default value is <i>false</i>
+- as_array		boolean		specifies whether the result should be always returned as an array.<br> The default value is <i>false</i>

 @returns: